caseda/org.eurotronic/README.md

 ### Notes:
 **The temperature and mode(s) will only be SET when the device Wakes Up.**
 Wake-Up is by default set to 1 hour (3600 seconds) on homey.
-If you want to change the Wake-Up Interval,
-make sure you use Steps of 240 seconds.
+If you want to change the Wake-Up Interval, make sure you use Steps of 240 seconds.

 ### Supported Languages:
 * English
 * Dutch (Nederlands)

 ### Change Log:
-**v1.0.1:**
+**v1.1.0:**
 Add support for manual position control
 Update Z-Wave driver to 1.1.8
+A lot of code improvements

 **v1.0.0:**
 Added support Stella Z-Wave